Kryptexas/UE4-GameWorks-4.19.2/README.md

-Welcome to the Unreal Engine 4.2.0 source code!
+Welcome to the UE 4.2.0 source code!
 ==============================================

 This is the source code page for the **Unreal Engine on GitHub**.
 With the UE4 source code, you can modify the